This is a guest post by my friend James Ross about his overnight experience on the Abes and Essens Lake trail.

 The day was crisp and cool when we hefted our packs on our backs and set off down the trail, and though it was mid-October, it warmed up to summertime temperatures by noon, somewhere in the mid 20’s Celsius.

 The trail was rocky, rocks hidden by the growing carpet of fallen autumn leaves, so we had to take care where we placed our feet.
 Hiking through a forest of such vibrant colour certainly made the extra caution worth it.
-After walking for 1.6-kilometres we reached the split for the Clutes Loop.
+After walking for 1.6-km we reached the split for the Clutes Loop.
 As in most Ontario Parks, the trail system is very-well marked and easy to follow.

 A sign to our left at the split sent us on our way towards the Essens Loop.
 Had we wanted to complete the shortest loop, we would have turned right at this point.